mongodb/mongodbatlas-cloudformation-resources/README.md

 ## Registering resources

 These are the detailed steps which are automated in the atlas-cfn-deploy Github workflow found in this repository.
-You can use these steps, or leverage the [cfn-resources/utils/atlas-cfn-deploy](cfn-resources/utils/atlas-cfn-deploy) tool.
+You can use these steps, or leverage the [.github/actions/atlas-cfn-deploy](.github/actions/atlas-cfn-deploy) Github Action.

 1. Please check that you satisfy all the [requirements](#Requirements) before proceeding.
 2. Clone this repo, or head over to [releases](https://github.com/mongodb/mongodbatlas-cloudformation-resources/releases) and download the binary for the most recent release, `mongodbatlas-cloudformation-resources_<version>_Linux_amd64.tar.gz`